Zorger27/CV-Vue/README.md

 ✨ Three.js + Orbit Controls for interactive 3D graphics.<br>
 ✨ Axios for API integration (OpenWeather Map, CoinGecko, NBU, etc.).<br>
 ✨ JavaScript and TypeScript for reliability and interactivity.<br>
-✨ Google Analytics & Search Console for performance optimization, SEO, and analytics.
+✨ Google Analytics & Search Console for performance optimization, SEO and analytics.

 #### 🔗 *This site demonstrates my skills in developing modern, responsive and multi-functional web applications, emphasizing attention to detail and quality.
 It's the perfect combination of technology and user experience!* 🌟 ####